Impact of CCR5 Blockade in HIV+ Kidney Transplant Recipients

 - Participant has a live donor who is HIV+.

-- Participant is unable to switch to an integrase inhibitor-based cART regimen.
+- Participant is unable to switch to a non-protease inhibitor-based cART regimen.

 - Participant has received immunosuppressant medication in the 6 months prior to enrollment.
 Note: Low dose maintenance steroids (less than or equal to 10 mg per day of prednisone, or equivalent strength steroid) will not be considered immunosuppression.